-The Governance Committee was initially established July 24, 2007 through Resolution 07-07.
+The Governance Committee was initially established July 24, 2007 through Resolution 2007-7.
 Chapter 506 of the Laws of 2009 amended subdivision 7 of Section 2824 of the Public Authorities Law to require the Governance Committee to be composed of not less than three independent members.
 Additionally these independent members must constitute a majority of the Committee.
 The LGAC Board of Directors, through Resolution 2010-05 revised the membership of the Governance Committee to meet this requirement.

-Members of LGAC's Governance Committee as of March 31, 2012 were Kevin Murray and Marc Shaw.
-At March 31, 2013, there was one vacancy on the Governance Committee.
+Members of LGAC's Governance Committee as of March 31, 2016 were Kevin Murray and Marc Shaw.
+At March 31, 2016, there was one vacancy on the Governance Committee.

-NEW YORK LOCAL GOVERNMENT ASSISTANCE CORPORATION Board of Directors and Committee Meetings Convened During Fiscal Year 2012-13
+NEW YORK LOCAL GOVERNMENT ASSISTANCE CORPORATION Board of Directors and Committee Meetings Convened During Fiscal Year 2015-16

-Date Meeting Convened Directors on Committee/Board and in Attendance at Meeting Committee/Board Meeting at Which Minutes Were Adopted June 25, 2012 Audit Two, with both in attendance Minutes not yet Adopted June 25, 2012 Board of Directors Four, with all in attendance Minutes Adopted - August 22, 2012 Board of Directors Meeting August 22, 2012 Finance Four, with three in attendance Minutes Adopted - March 8, 2013 Finance Committee Meeting August 22, 2012 Board of Directors Four, with all in attendance Minutes Adopted - March 8, 2013 Board of Directors Meeting March 8, 2013 Finance Four, with three in attendance Minutes not yet Adopted March 8, 2013 Board of Directors Four, with all in attendance Minutes not yet Adopted
+Date Meeting Convened Directors on Committee/Board and in Attendance at Meeting Committee/Board Meeting at Which Minutes Were Adopted June 22, 2015 Board of Directors Four, with all in attendance Minutes Adopted - March 11, 2016 Board of Directors Meeting June 22, 2015 Finance Four, with three in attendance Minutes Adopted - March 11, 2016 Finance Committee Meeting June 22, 2015 Audit Two, with all in attendance Minutes not yet Adopted March 11, 2016 Board of Directors Four, with all in attendance Minutes not yet Adopted March 11, 2016 Finance Four, with three in attendance Minutes not yet Adopted

-\The number of Directors on the Board/Committee represents those Directors then in Office
+^{}The number of Directors on the Board/Committee represents those Directors then in Office.
+Indication of attendance includes either the Director or the Director's representative for the ex officio Directors.

-NEW YORK LOCAL GOVERNMENT ASSISTANCE CORPORATION MINUTES OF MEETING
+NEW YORK LOCAL GOVERNMENT ASSISTANCE CORPORATION MINUTES OF BOARD OF DIRECTORS MEETING June 22, 2015, 2:20 p.m.

-June 25, 2012, 11:45 a.m.
 New York State Capitol, Albany, New York